-- Add all the lamb back to the pot and stir in the leeks, celery and onion.
+- Add all the lamb back to the pot and stir in the leeks, celery onion, parsnips and carrots.
 Cook over medium heat for 3-4 minutes until vegetables begin to soften.
-Add the chunks of parsnips, carrots and potatoes.
+Stir in the potatoes.

-- Knot a piece of string around the thyme and rosemary and add to the pot.
+- Tie the thyme bundle with a kitchen string and add to the pot.
 Add rosemary bay leaves, 1 cup of broth and 1 bottle of stout.
 Heat just to boiling, place the lid tightly on the pot and transfer to the oven.
 Braise for 1 1/2 hours.
 Add the pearl onions and braise for an additional hour.

 - Remove the stew from the oven.
 Let the lamb stew cool to room temperature and refrigerate overnight.

 - The next day, scoop any solid fats from the stew and discard.